Skip to content

 Bases: TaskManagerPlugin

-A plugin to store task runs in a database.
+A plugin to store TaskRun in a postgresql database.

 This plugin listens to task state changes and updates the database accordingly.
 It requires a CrudDB instance to perform database operations and allows customization of the table name and event tags.